 - My email was present, but it could not seem to connect.
 A restart of the iPad fixed this issue.

 - My iBooks needed to be set up again but that did not take too long.
-This was not fixed by a restart of the iPad, but it did not take long after you I said to use the cloud.
+This was not fixed by a restart of the iPad, but it did not take long after you say to use the cloud.
 Even found my right page.
 I think that this maybe was fixed by a restart actually.

 - Kindle Reader did not preserve my credentials so need to log in again.
 Still need to log in after the restart and it synced right away and brought everything back fine.